Local Community Spaces Fund

 • What we need:

-• An up-to-date Safeguarding policy specific to the age group/s of your service users.
+• An up-to-date safeguarding policy specific to the age group/s who use the space.
 See our safeguarding guidelines here.
-If you support children and adults you will need to provide both policies.
+If you support children and adults, you will need to provide both policies.
+If you only hire your space and don’t oversee activities, we will need to see a copy of your hiring agreement along with your safeguarding policy.

 • Why we need it: